This fruity and moist, dairy free cranberry loaf cake is super easy to make and full of delicious rooibos tea goodness.

 - Combine the hot tea (infuse for 5 minutes, then discard the tea bags) with the cranberries and orange juice, stir, cover and leave to stand for 4 hours, stirring half way through.

-- Combine the flour with the baking powder, soda and lemon zest, stir thoroughly (with a fork) and set aside.
+- Combine the flour with the baking powder, soda and lemon zest, stir thoroughly (using a whisk) and set aside.

 - In a large bowl beat the sugar, oil, egg and lemon extract for 2 minutes until smooth and a bit lighter in colour.
-Pour in the tea mixture and the flour mixture all at once and stir only until the flour is no longer visible (it is crucial not to overstir).
+Pour in the cranberry mixture, including any liquid, and stir.
+Then add the flour mixture all at once and stir only until the flour is no longer visible (do not overstir).

 - Pour the batter into the tin, smooth out the surface with a back of a spoon and bake for 1 hour.

 - Remove from the oven, wait 15 minutes, then carefully run a spatula around the sides of the cake to ensure it's not sticking to the tin.
-Place a plate over the cake and turn over the tin.
+Place a plate over the cake and turn the tin over.
 Remove the tin.
 Place another plate on top of the cake and turn over again.
 Remove the plate that's now on top.
-Enjoy!
+If you are using baking paper lift the cake out of the tin with the paper and place on a cooling rack.
+Wait until the cake has cooled before serving.